 Nichrome used to be less common than Kanthal, but has risen in popularity and is very easy to find at vape shops or online.

 Stainless steel is the most unique of the common vaping wires.
 It can pull double duty and be used for straight wattage vaping or temp control vaping.

 Stainless steel wire is an alloy composed primarily of chromium, nickel, and carbon.
-Nickel content is usually around 10% or so, which is not that high, but people with allergies should not take the risk.
+Nickel content is usually between 10-14%, which is not that high, but people with allergies should not take the risk.
 There are many variations (grades) of stainless steel, expressed numerically.
 For coil building, SS316L is by far the most commonly used grade, followed by SS317L.
 Other grades like 304 and 430 are also used sometimes, but not so often.

 Stainless steel is easy to form and holds its shape well.
 Like nichrome, it offers a faster ramp time than Kanthal due to its lower resistance for the same gauge.
 Take note to not dry burn stainless steel at high wattages when checking for hotspots or cleaning your build, as this might lead to the release of unwanted chemical compounds.
 A good workaround is to build spaced coils that don’t need to be pulsed for hotspots.